 What Is a Dialectical Behavior Therapy Program?

 Similar to cognitive-behavioral therapy, psychologist Dr. Marsha M. Linehan pioneered dialectical behavior therapy as a dynamic treatment that aims to eliminate and overcome negative and damaging emotions and behaviors caused by substance abuse.
 Medical experts assist participants in creating a positive mindset that builds the foundation for their recovery journey.

 Initially, DBT was developed to help people dealing with suicidal thoughts.
-In time, it was found to yield effective results in treating borderline personality disorder and severe personality disorder – all conditions that are notoriously difficult to treat.
-But since it targets those with a subpar ability to handle tough emotions, DBT has also been applied to those struggling with addiction.
-Also, because of its capacity to help a large number of people, it is a top choice for treating those with a dual diagnosis.
+In time, it was found to yield effective results in treating borderline personality disorder and severe personality disorder—all conditions that are notoriously difficult to treat.
+Since it targets those with a subpar ability to handle tough emotions, DBT has also been applied to those struggling with addiction.
+DBT’s capacity to help a large number of people makes it a top choice for treating those with a dual diagnosis.

 The word dialectic means investigating the truth of opinions.
 Keeping this in mind, one can determine that the duty of the therapist is to look within the participant to understand the feelings, opinions, and thoughts that should be acted upon.

-People who receive this type of therapy may attend group classes, individual sessions, or a combination of both.
+People who receive this type of mental health therapy may attend group classes, individual sessions, or a combination of both.
 Journaling is also encouraged to keep track of the participant’s new skills.

 There are four major areas emphasized in dialectical behavior therapy, including:

 Perhaps the primary advantage of a dialectical behavior therapy program in Maryland is that it also teaches important skills meant to prevent relapse such as:

 - Interpersonal effectiveness